 |

-Our Windows version | Windows 11 |
+Our Windows version | Windows 10 |

 |

-How long we tested | 2 weeks |
+How long we tested | 4 weeks |

 |

-Number of tested tools | 19 |
+Number of tested tools | 15 |

 While there are a few genuinely free data recovery programs out there and some with a decent trial version, they’re often either overly complex, ineffective, or have recovery limits.
 So if you’re willing to invest, you should find a program that fits your price range.
 Also, consider whether you’d prefer a program with subscriptions or a one-time payment.

-Download and install the app to your Windows or Mac computer
+Download the app and install it on a Windows or Mac computer

-Cick the Recover button to start the scanning process
+Select the Recover button in order to start scanning the disk for recoverable files

-Click Recover again after selecting the files that you wish to restore from the preview display
+Click Recover after determining which files are to be recovered from those in the preview display

 For Windows, if you deleted the BMP file using the Delete key or right-click > Delete command, then you should be able to find it in the Recycle Bin.
 On Mac, deleted X files are moved to the Trash before being deleted permanently.
 If your file is not present in either of these tools, you’ll need to utilize a free data recovery program.